Ayushman125/realtime_cnn_classifier/README.md

 Bash

 streamlit run src/app.py
 Your default web browser will open, usually navigating to http://localhost:8501.
-You can then upload an image or activate the webcam feed directly within the browser for live predictions.
+You can then upload an image or activate the webcam feed directly within the browser to see real-time predictions.
 To stop: Close the browser tab or press Ctrl+C in the terminal where Streamlit is running.

 Project Structure
 realtime_cnn_classifier/